About Gina Kaufmann

 In 1999, I earned an MFA in Directing from The University of Texas at Austin.
 In 2003, I participated in the month-long acting intensive at Shakespeare & Company, which was a turning point for me as an artist.
 Compelled by the search for vocal and physical truthfulness in tandem with tools that brought language alive in rich and specific ways, I then continued to foster my connection with artists at Shakespeare & Company.
 After working as a teacher for three consecutive intensives, I worked as the Assistant Director to Founding Artistic Director Tina Packer on All’s Well That Ends Well in 2008.
 The following summer, I assisted the new Artistic Director, Tony Simotes, on Othello and in 2010 and 2011 I was the Associate Artistic Director for the Studio Festival of Plays.
 In 2012, Tony asked me to direct Tartuffe in their season, which I adapted and, with my collaborators (including playwright Constance Congdon), turned it into a 1960s-style musical.

 In addition to my recent work at Shakespeare & Company, I’ve worked as a director and acting coach in numerous regional venues, including The Williamstown Theatre Festival (where I was a Boris Segal Directing Fellow), Lake Tahoe Shakespeare Festival (A Comedy of Errors) and Sacramento Theatre Company (Tartuffe and Private Lives).
 In New York, I directed for SoHo Rep, HOME for Contemporary Theatre and Art, Wings Theatre, and Dixon Place.
 Here in the Pioneer Valley, I have directed for The Majestic Theatre in Springfield (The Odd Couple and The Last Five Years) and New Century Theatre (Luna Gale and Yankee Tavern) and Silverthorne Theatre (The Revolutionists).

 In grad school I began my love affair with teaching.
 After two years at The University of Louisville and four years on the faculty of Sacramento State University, I now live in Amherst, Massachusetts, with my husband, Miguel, our twelve-year-old son, Niko, and our ten-year-old daughter, Haley.
-I teach in the performance area of the theater department at UMass, Amherst, where I’m also Chair of the department and Co-Director of the MFA Directing program.
+I teach in the performance area of the theater department at UMass, Amherst, where I also served as Chair for the past three years and am Co-Director of the MFA Directing program.